- Hilton Head

 - Telephone service

 - Parking requirements

-In addition to the standard charge, guests must pay state taxes when booking "1 bedroom, 2 bathroom Windsor Court condo with Ocean views in Palmetto Dunes on Hilton Head Island.", in addition to various other fees which might be required depending on their circumstances, including an animal charge, early check-in or later check-out fee, or a pool heating fee for private swimming pool usage during the autumn or spring months.
+In addition to the regular charge, travelers must pay local taxes when renting "1 bedroom, 2 bathroom Windsor Court condo with Ocean views in Palmetto Dunes on Hilton Head Island.", in addition to various other fees which might be mandatory based upon their situation, including a pet charge, early check-in or late check-out fee, or a pool heat fee for private pool usage during the fall or spring months.

 During your Stay